Skip to content

 Your cart is empty

-Guatemalan textiles are gloriously famous for total and complete saturation of colour.
+Guatemalan huipil textiles are gloriously famous for total and complete saturation of colour.
 A dream come true for the Tony Duquette fans and hardcore bohemians, but how do the rest of us incorporate an exotic Mayan textile into our more subdued home decor (and wardrobes) without completely overwhelming the space?

 This blog is a comprehensive guide into how I go about selecting colour palettes within the Guatemalan textile range that attract so many interior designers and home decorators.
 First let me explain why the vintage textiles I choose are vastly different to other businesses selling Guatemalan bags and purses.